 You could also foot the bill for a big family vacation that you’ve been talking about for years, an idea that never quite got off the ground because money was a little too tight.
 Well, now you can with a reverse mortgage.

-4. Take your passion to that next level
+Reverse Mortgage Benefit #9: Take your passion to that next level

 Maybe you love photography and feel you could really elevate the quality of your work with an investment in a new lens or computer program that you haven’t pulled the trigger on because of the expense.
 Perhaps you’re a woodworker who could produce twice the number of gifts for your family and friends in half the time, if only you could buy that new lathe you’ve had your eyes on.
 Maybe you can finally spring for that plein air painting or interior design class that’s always been at the top of your list.

-A reverse mortgage can also allow you to do more for others.
+A reverse mortgage could also allow you to do more for others.
 It can free you to do more volunteer work or financially support an organization that has always owned your heart, like your local animal rescue shelter.
 It can allow you to plant the seeds to create the legacy by which you want to be identified and remembered.

 To be eligible for a reverse mortgage, you must: